-Sooner or later, owners of apartments, cottages, as well as specialists of warehouse, retail, office and other premises are faced with the problem of acquiring heating radiators.
-Regardless of whether the batteries are changing or a new heating system is being mounted, but a competent calculation of the required number of sections of any type of radiator will create an optimal microclimate for living or temporary finding people in the room, as well as ensure the optimal temperature for storing goods.
-However, before calculating the heating radiator, it is necessary to determine the size of the product and the type of metal, since the thermal conductivity of all materials is not the same.
+Sooner or later owners of apartments, cottages, as well as specialists of warehouse, commercial, office and other premises face the problem of acquiring heating radiators.
+Regardless of whether the batteries are changed or a new heating system is changed, but the competent calculation of the required number of sections of any type of radiators will create an optimal microclimate for living or temporarily find people indoors, as well as provide the optimal temperature for storing goods.
+However, before calculating the heating radiator, it is necessary to determine the size of the product and the type of metal, since the thermal conductivity of all materials is non-etinak.

 Varieties of heating radiators

-Currently, the main materials for the manufacture of heating radiators, the photo of which are presented in the article, are steel, cast iron and aluminum.
-Considering that the different properties of the materials used in the production of radiators are affected by the operational characteristics of the finished product, then the whole variety of batteries is combined into 4 groups.
+Currently, the main materials for the manufacture of heating radiators, which are presented in the article, perform steel, cast iron and aluminum.
+Considering that the various properties of materials used in the production of radiators affect the operational characteristics of the finished product of the non-DIA, then the entire variety of batteries is combined into 4 groups.

 Cast iron radiators

-The batteries made of cast iron are in high demand for several decades.
-However, unlike old specimens, modern models are more aesthetic and allow them to succinctly fit them into the interior of various style orientations without the use of protective screens.
+Batteries made from cast iron enjoy high demand for several decades.
+However, unlike old copies, modern models are of greater aesthetics and allow them to concisely entertain them in the interior of various style without the use of protective screens.

 Advantages: